 \section{Conclusions}

-In this paper, we have investigated the dynamical consequences of discontinuity in the extended standard nontwist map (ESNM) induced by noninteger values of the parameter $m$.
-We have shown that for noninteger $m$, regular islands are no longer a sequence of smooth invariant curves.
-Instead, their interiors are populated by a dense hierarchy of secondary islands, chaotic layers, and narrow transport channels, giving rise to a fragmented, web-like phase space.
-This structure differs qualitatively from the familiar islands-around-islands scenario of smooth area-preserving maps and cannot be explained solely by the nontwist character of the system.
-Similar structures have been found in a tilted mushroom billiard~\cite{DaCosta2020} and in a two-degrees-of-freedom Hamiltonian system with two periodic potentials~\cite{Lazarotto2024}.
-The phase space of these systems also exhibits a web-like structure for distinct parameter values and, as a consequence, persistent partial transport barriers.
-Whether these results have any relation to ours still remains an open question.
+In this paper, we have investigated the dynamical consequences of the discontinuity on the cylinder in the extended standard nontwist map (ESNM) induced by noninteger values of the parameter $m$.
+We have shown that, when the discontinuity line intersects a resonant island chain, the surrounding invariant structures no longer organize into a sequence of smooth invariant curves.
+Instead, the phase space develops fragmented structures composed of secondary islands, chaotic layers, and narrow transport channels distributed across multiple spatial scales.
+This behavior differs qualitatively from the conventional islands-around-islands scenario observed in smooth area-preserving maps defined continuously on the cylinder.
+Additional examples presented in the Supplementary Material for the standard map and the Harper map show that the same qualitative mechanism also appears in other discontinuous area-preserving systems.
+Similar structures have also been reported in a tilted mushroom billiard~\cite{DaCosta2020} and in a two-degrees-of-freedom Hamiltonian system with two periodic potentials~\cite{Lazarotto2024}.
+The phase space of these systems likewise exhibits web-like structures and persistent partial transport barriers for certain parameter values.
+Whether these phenomena share a common underlying mechanism remains an open question.

 By calculating the escape times, we have shown that many trajectories remain trapped for extremely long times, up to $10^8$ iterations, which would normally suggest regular motion.
-By computing the smaller alignment index (SALI), we have demonstrated that a large fraction of these non-escaping trajectories are in fact chaotic.
+By computing the smaller alignment index (SALI), we have demonstrated that a large fraction of these nonescaping trajectories are in fact chaotic.
 Stickiness near remnant invariant structures delays escape, and SALI therefore provides a necessary diagnostic to distinguish true regular motion from weak chaos in this fragmented setting.